prometheus/prometheus/documentation/tutorials/metric_model.md

   * the count of events that have been observed.

-This is quite convenient, for if you are interested in tracking latencies of an operation in real time, you three types of information reported for free with one metric.
+This is quite convenient, for if you are interested in tracking latencies of an operation in real time, you get three types of information reported for free with one metric.

 # Acknowledgements
 Robert Bray: Vehicle Instrument Panel